jeremiah-k/matrix-biblebot/docs/E2EE.md

 - Use `biblebot auth login` for secure authentication
 - Run the bot in unencrypted rooms
 - Use all other bot features except E2EE
+- If you need E2EE on Windows, run BibleBot inside WSL 2 or Docker

 ## Security Notes